New Insights into Price-setting Behaviour in the United Kingdom

 - In the survey, firms said that the most important explanations for why prices are sticky are: contracts with customers; a desire not to antagonise customers (in the case of price increases); and a desire not to raise prices before competitors.

 Differences in how often prices change across sectors and different types of products are typically ignored by most economic models.
 The researchers conclude that if those economic models are to match the stylised facts that we observe in the data, the challenge is to develop a new theory of price setting behaviour that is consistent with these facts whilst also fitting the properties of aggregate data.

-Notes for editors: a special feature on 'New Insights into Price-Setting Behaviour in the United Kingdom' is published in the February 2012 issue of the Economic Journal.
+A special feature on ''New Insights into Price-Setting Behaviour in the United Kingdom'' is published in the February 2012 issue of the Economic Journal.
 This consists of the following three articles:

 Philip Bunn and Jennifer Greenslade are at the Bank of England, Colin Ellis is at the University of Birmingham and Miles Parker is at the Reserve Bank of New Zealand.